Fast read

 Accumulation meter

-Electricity billing is based on the differences between successive readings.
+Energy bills are calculated based on the differences between successive readings.
 Traditionally, meter readers went from house to house every 2 or 3 months.
-To then record the numbers on each meter.
-Most gas and water meters, along with old-style accumulation electricity and gas meters in the field, still use this reading method.
+Gas and water meters, along with old-style accumulation electricity and gas meters, still use this reading method.
+Researchers still commonly use this method in the field.

 Digital interval meter